-Delay 2/3 years (e.g. in 2012, data from 2009 are the most recent available) How old are the data when they become available Comments/caveats - Comparability between MSs is also possible: the index does not measure Comments concerning abundance or bird diversity, but only rates of change of bird species. interpretation of the Species are different in each MS (36 in total EU) because their relevance indicator for is different in different agricultural habitats and/or their geographical monitoring and distribution is not pan-european.
-Northern countries generally have fewer evaluation purposes species than southern ones. and its caveats, if - The indicator can be further improved.
-As for time series, the number appropriate and type of species chosen among the selected common list of 36 (in 2009 the number of species has increased to 37) by each country, should remain stable over time. - It should also be noted that some EU countries use a slightly different selection of species to publish their own 'National farmland bird index' (e.g. the UK, France, and Norway) compared to the so-called EU list of 36 (37) species used by the PECBM and Eurostat.
+2/3 years (e.g. in 2012, data from 2009 are the most recent available) Delay How old are the data when they become available Comments/caveats - Comparability between MSs is also possible: the index does not measure abundance or bird diversity, but only rates of change of bird species.
+Comments concerning Species are different in each MS (36 in total EU) because their relevance interpretation of the indicator is different in different agricultural habitats and/or their geographical for distribution is not pan-european.
+Northern countries generally have fewer monitoring and species than southern ones. evaluation purposes - The indicator can be further improved.
+As for time series, the number and its caveats, and type of species chosen among the selected common list of 36 (in 2009 appropriate the number of species has increased to 37) by each country, should remain stable over time. - It should also be noted that some EU countries use a slightly different selection of species to publish their own 'National farmland bird index' (e.g. the UK, France, and Norway) compared to the so-called EU list of 36 (37) species used by the PECBM and Eurostat.
 This should be avoided because it can generate confusion between the two datasets. - The alternative indicator "earthworm abundance" proposed by EL is not feasible at the moment; not harmonized data at EU level exists.
+It might seeds, insect, worms, etc) for biodiversity.

-It might be possible to get data on soil biodiversity from the LUCAS soil sample but it was taken only in 2009 and the future of the survey is still under discussion.
+be possible to get data on soil biodiversity from the LUCAS soil sample but it was taken only in 2009 and the future of the survey is still under discussion.
 Moreover the indicator refers only to one species linked to soil, whereas the birds indicator considers many species.
-As birds are high in the food chain, their presence does not only provide into on their status but also on the presence of other important species in the food chain (e.g. Time agrice starts from 1000 (for the period 1000 lots are not - Time series starts from 1990 (for the period 1980-1989 data are not representative at $E \cup$ level), but may be earlier for the national time series.
+As birds are high in the food chain, their presence does not only provide info on their status but also on the presence of other important species in the food chain (e.g.

+- Time series starts from 1990 (for the period 1980-1989 data are not representative at EU level), but may be earlier for the national time series.